 You can also personalize your relationship with the specific cards by connecting archetypally with the cards associated with your Life Path Number.

 Practice recognizing the number of symbols or numbers that repeat within your readings.
-This will add dimensions of time and further meaning, and hopefully, lift some of the heavy burden of learning all the Tarot card meanings!
+This will add dimensions of time and further meaning, and hopefully, lift some of the heavy burdens of learning all the Tarot card meanings!